 Wilson Audio Alexx V Loudspeaker History

 The introduction of the Grand SLAMM created a gap between the legendary Watt Puppy loudspeaker and the Grand SLAMM series.
 A new speaker was started and code-named Bull Dog to fill this void and would be released as the MAXX in 1998.
-The MAXX Series-2 would follow on in 2004 and the MAXX Series-3 in 2008.
+The MAXX Series-2 would follow in 2004, and the MAXX Series-3 in 2008.

-The result was the introduction of the original Alexx Loudspeaker in 2016 that would now use two different sized midrange speakers, the ability to adjust all modules for time alignment, and the incorporation of Wilson proprietary X-Material.
+The result was the introduction of the original Alexx Loudspeaker in 2016 that would now use two different-sized midrange speakers, the ability to adjust all modules for time alignment, and the incorporation of Wilson proprietary X-Material.
 The two Xs in the Alexx name pay homage to its predecessor, the MAXX Series-3.